 For 2016, IBM continued to measure five key financial metrics:

 - Operating Net Income

 - Free Cash Flow

 - Operating Cash Flow*

-Our financial model is well communicated to investors, and our performance targets are based on this model.
+While we do not disclose specific targets for competitive reasons, the difficulty and rigor of these targets is apparent in our payouts.
+Since becoming CEO, Mrs. Rometty’s annual incentive payout has ranged from 0% to 108% and Performance Share Unit payouts have ranged from 32% to 113% during that same period.
 We also describe annual performance in our discussion of named executive officer compensation decisions.
 Finally, outlined below is a description of the specific metrics and weightings for the Annual Incentive and the Performance Share Unit Programs.

 Annual incentive program

-|Financial metric||2014 weighting in overall score|
+|Financial metric||2016 and 2017 weighting in overall score|

 |Operating Net Income||40%|